New Project: From Sustainable Smartphones to Green Data Centres—Solutions for Sustainable Digitalisation

 Clearly, effective measures are needed beyond energy, building and transport sectors.
 Our demand for energy and resources for digitalisation must also be drastically reduced.
 However, there have been few regulations in this area to date and sustainable digital alternatives have hardly played a role.

 But a different future could be possible.
 Our knowledge of possible levers for energy- and resource-saving technologies is expanding.
 And while tech giants Google, Amazon, Meta and the like are impacting digitalisation with their own ideas of what is ethical, smaller players are working on innovative, sustainable digital products.
-With RESET’s new project, Digital and Green – Solutions for Sustainable Digitalisation, we aim to spotlight these changemakers.
+With RESET’s new project, Green Digital Futures – How to

 Over the next few months, we’ll be presenting key findings and exciting solutions in interviews, best-practice examples, background articles and podcast episodes.
 We will visit and network with players who have already set out to shape sustainable digitalisation.